mshankr/react-leaflet-map/README.md

 - Tachyons
 - Faker.js

 This is just to familiarise with leaflet and react-leaflet, refs and passing props.
-Select points from table.
+Select points from table, highlight on map.